FoalTS/foal/docs/authentication-and-access-control/session-tokens.md

 > This document assumes that you have alread read the [Quick Start](./quick-start.md) page.

-In FoalTS, web sessions are temporary states associated with a specific user.
+In FoalTS, web sessions are temporary states that can be associated with a specific user.
 They are identified by a token and are mainly used to keep users authenticated between several HTTP requests (the client sends the token on each request to authenticate the user).

 A session usually begins when the user logs in and ends after a period of inactivity or when the user logs out.
 By inactivity, we mean that the server no longer receives requests from the authenticated user for a certain period of time.